Click on the question below to view the answer.

 This course is for those who live in the Northern Hemisphere—so this includes all of North America, Europe, and most of Asia.
 This course is not for those living in the Southern Hemisphere.

-What is the Astronomy Club?
+What is the Advanced Mastery program?

 How much time per week will this class take?

 That depends on if your student takes the Basic course or the Advanced Mastery Course.